-The public is invited to provide input on the ATV as part of the regularly-scheduled April meeting of the Transportation Commission.
+The public was invited to provide input on the ATV as part of the regularly-scheduled April meeting of the Alexandria Transit Company.
 DASH and City staff will provide a brief presentation, which will be followed by an open public comment period.

-The public is invited to provide input on the ATV as part of the regularly-scheduled April meeting of the Alexandria Transit Company.
+The public was invited to provide input on the ATV as part of the regularly-scheduled April meeting of the Transportation Commission.
 DASH and City staff will provide a brief presentation, which will be followed by an open public comment period.

 Joint Alexandria Transit Company (ATC) Board / Transportation Commission Meeting - February 13, 2019

 A joint ATC Board and Alexandria Transportation Commission meeting was held on Wednesday, February 13 (7:00 p.m. at DASH Facility).
 The meeting provided an update on the ATV Plan and an overview of transit network scenarios that have been developed based on community input.

 The Concepts Report provides an overview of two transit network concepts for what transit could look like in Alexandria, including a Ridership concept, and Coverage concept.
 These provide two different ideas that will be further examined during the second round of civic engagement.
 These concepts were developed based on feedback from the public, and the results of the Choices Report.
 The concepts report and Appendix can be found below under Reports and Plans.